TorXakis/yed2stautdef/README.md

 `Torxakis` is a tool for model-based testing.
 Models represent state-transition systems, which can intuitively be visualized as graphs.
-[yEd]({https://www.yworks.com/products/yed) is a powerfull, freely available graph editor that can be used to edit and (automatically) layout graphs, and that runs on various platforms. `yed2stautdef` provides a transformation from yEd-graphs to TorXakis models.
+[yEd](https://www.yworks.com/products/yed) is a powerfull, freely available graph editor that can be used to edit and (automatically) layout graphs, and that runs on various platforms. `yed2stautdef` provides a transformation from yEd-graphs to TorXakis models.

 ## Installation

-`yed2stautdef` is provided as a zipped-executable for various platforms in the [releases][13] section.
+`yed2stautdef` is provided as a zipped-executable for various platforms in the [releases] section.

 ## Usage